 Question 29 asks if the person needs help paying for medical bills from the last 3 months.
 [By answering "Yes" to this question, the person is applying for retroactive coverage to help pay those medical bills.
-Retroactive coverage is available for FAMIS Plus, Medicaid for Pregnant Women, LIFC, FFC, Plan First, New Health Coverage for Adults, and for a newborn applying for FAMIS.]
+Retroactive coverage is available for FAMIS Plus, Medicaid for Pregnant Women, LIFC, FFC, Plan First, MedEx, and for a newborn applying for FAMIS.]
 If "Yes", the person must list a total of his/her gross monthly income from all sources for the previous 3 months.